-We would also like to acknowledge former staff at the UCLA Luskin Center for Innovation who have substantively contributed to the center's approach to evaluating TCC investments across sites: Erin Coutts, J.R.
-DeShazo, Michelle Einstein, Silvia R. González, Lolly Lim, Britta McOmber, and Kelly Trumbull.
-Thank you to Evelin Estrada Ramirez and Dinan Guan, graduate student researchers, for their support.
-Similarly, we extend our thanks to our former colleagues at the UC Berkeley Center for Resource Efficient Communities who consulted in the original TCC evaluation plan: William Eisenstein and Zoe Elizabeth.
-Moreover, we would like to thank Bruce Mirken, Alvaro Sanchez, and Emi Wang at the Greenlining Institute for their thoughtful input on how to structure the content contained in this report.
+We would also like to acknowledge staff and graduate student researchers at the UCLA Luskin Center for Innovation who have previously contributed to the center's evaluation of TCC investments across sites: Erin Coutts, J.R.
+DeShazo, Michelle Einstein, Silvia R. González, Dinan Guan, Lillian Liang, Lolly Lim, Bo Liu, Britta McOmber, Evelin Estrada Ramírez, Kelly Trumbull, and V. Kelly Turner.
+Similarly, we extend our thanks to our former colleagues at the UC Berkeley Center for Resource Efficient Communities (CREC) who consulted in the original TCC evaluation plan: William Eisenstein and Zoe Elizabeth.

+Moreover, we would like to thank Bruce Mirken, Alvaro Sánchez, and Emi Wang at the Greenlining Institute for their thoughtful input on how to structure the content contained in this report.